michaelspriggs/ray-integration/README.md

         -m is object store memory size in bytes as required by ray

- # Acessing ray dashboard in interactive job mode:
+ ## Accessing the Ray dashboard in interactive job mode
  - Get ray head node and dashboard port, please find below log lines on the console
     ```
     Starting ray head node on:  ccc2-10